Jamal Bhuyan: Club career

-In the 2017–18 season, Bhuyan joined Saif SC.
-He played for Chittagong Abahani on loan only in 2019 Sheikh Kamal International Club Cup.
-He scored one goal against Young Elephants FC.
-In 2019, he was made captain of Saif SC.
-In 2020, he joined Indian club Kolkata Mohammedan in the I-League on a season-long loan deal.
-In the match against Churchill Brothers, Bhuyan became only the 2nd Bangladeshi to captain an Indian football club when he wore the armband for Mohammedan SC.
-The first being Monem Munna who captained East Bengal Club in the 1990s.
+In the 2017–18 season, Bhuyan joined the Saif SC.
+He played for the Chittagong Abahani on loan only in the 2019 Sheikh Kamal International Club Cup.
+He scored one goal against the Young Elephants FC.
+In 2019, he was made captain of the Saif SC.
+In 2020, he joined the Indian club Kolkata Mohammedan in the I-League on a season-long loan deal.
+In the match against the Churchill Brothers, Bhuyan became only the second Bangladeshi to captain an Indian football club when he wore the armband for Mohammedan, the first being Monem Munna who captained East Bengal in the 1990s.

+In August 2023, Jamal joined the Argentine club Club Sol de Mayo in the Torneo Federal A, following months of speculation.
+Initially, he was set to remain at the Sheikh Russel KC, as the club included him in their squad list for the 2023–24 season, however, Jamal confirmed his transfer to Sol de Mayo after Sheikh Russel failed to pay his dues from the previous year.

 International career

+In 2008, at age 18, Bhuyan was sent an offer letter to represent the Bangladesh national football team from the Bangladesh Football Federation.
+However, he had to turn down the offer due to family complications.

-On 31 August 2013, Bhuyan made his debut for Bangladesh national football team against Nepal in the 2013 SAFF Championship, becoming the first non-resident player to represent the national side.
+On 31 August 2013, Bhuyan made his debut for the Bangladesh national football team against Nepal in the 2013 SAFF Championship, becoming the first non-resident player to represent the national side.
 Bhuyan became the MVP (most valuable player) in the Bangabandhu Cup where eight countries took part.
-On 19 August 2018, Bhuyan scored the winning goal in the stoppage time in a 1–0 victory over Qatar national under-23 football team to help Bangladesh national under-23 football team qualify for the round of 16 in the 2018 Asian Games and also created history by making Bangladesh qualify for the first time in the Asian Games's knockout stage.
+On 19 August 2018, Bhuyan scored the winning goal in the stoppage time in a 1–0 victory over the Qatar national under-23 football team to help the Bangladesh national under-23 football team qualify for the round of 16 in the 2018 Asian Games and also created history by making Bangladesh qualify for the first time in the Asian Games's knockout stage.

 Personal life

-On 18 May 2019, he was invited to La Liga studio for a live commentary along with Joe Morrison and John Burridge.
-The match was between Real Valladolid and Valencia CF. He was also the commentator for the match between SD Eibar and FC Barcelona.
+On 18 May 2019, he was invited to the La Liga studio for a live commentary along with Joe Morrison and John Burridge.
+The match was between the Real Valladolid and the Valencia CF. He was also the commentator for the match between the SD Eibar and the FC Barcelona.

-On 5 January 2020, Jamal Bhuyan was married, the wedding ceremony taking place in his birthplace, Copenhagen, Denmark.
+On 5 January 2020, Jamal Bhuyan got married. the wedding ceremony took place in his birthplace, Copenhagen, Denmark.